top of page

 Aerobic Vs Anaerobic Effort

-• Aerobic training uses oxygen for sustained energy (steady jogging, long cycling sessions)
+• Aerobic training uses oxygen for sustained energy, such as steady jogging, long cycling sessions, or moderate rowing.

-• Anaerobic training relies on short bursts of high intensity (sprints, HIIT intervals)
+• Anaerobic training relies on short bursts of high intensity, such as sprints, intervals, or explosive conditioning drills.

 Both play a role in a well-rounded routine.